Path-Check/gaen-mobile/README.md

 ## Custom Builds

 We welcome public health authorities and other organizations implementing digital contact tracing strategies to create custom builds for their specific needs, incorporate PathCheck features into their applications, or create downstream projects that stay linked to the PathCheck project.
 If intending to fork the repository and develop off of it, be aware that this comes "at your own risk" for continued maintenance.

-## GAEN Instances

-The rules for GAEN require that each public health authority release their own application.
-The goal with the PathCheck Project is to support this deployment strategy.

 ## Broad Non-Developer Community